 If you loved icing up your cookies but want something a little different but holiday-themed, give these Amerikaner cookie cakes, black and white European cookies, or melt-in-your-mouth snowflakes a try!

-Need some ideas for other holidays?
-Use this tutorial for decorating romantic sugar cookies on Valentine’s Day!
+Need some ideas for other momentous times throughout the year?
+Use this tutorial for decorating the following:

 Looking for something more simple?
 Our easy, no-bake chocolate butter balls are super fast to make.
+And you might want to look into our easy frosting-free way to decorate cupcakes.
 No complicated icing required.

 Have you ever used royal icing to decorate your holiday cookies?
 Share your own advice and ask your own questions about the technique below!